stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 - `Http.postStream(url, data, options)`: Perform a streaming HTTP POST; `data` should be a readable stream and will be piped.

+### Formatting data

+While actions only consume data, triggers and queries produce data that might be of direct interest to the user (instead of being piped to an action or another query).

+If that's the case of your channel, you should implement the `formatEvent(event, filters)` method on your channel class.

+The return value can be a single, user visible string, which will be sent as a single Sabrina message, or it can be an array of messages.

+Each message can be a string, a Picture or an RDL.
+Pictures are represented as objects of the form `{type: "picture", url: "..."}`.
+RDL (Rich Deep Link) are links with title and description, and they are represented as

+    {
+      type: "rdl",
+      callback: "omlet url",
+      webCallback: "browser url",
+      displayTitle: "...",
+      displayText: "..."
+    }

 ## Device Metadata

-In addition to a device package, each device specification published on ThingPedia must include some metadata, called a _device manifest_, which will parsed by ThingPedia to generate the web UI.
+In addition to a device package, each device specification published on ThingPedia must include some metadata, called a _device manifest_, which will parsed by ThingPedia to generate the web UI, and by Sabrina to talk to the user.

 The manifest contains:

 - The list of types the device claims to conform to
-- The triggers and actions, their arguments, and the documentation for each
+- The triggers and actions, their arguments, the documentation for each and the natural language metadata
 - The authentication method, and any parameter that needs to be configured manually by the user (such as IP address or username)